-Industrials and telecom equities on Sunday extended the bearish spell on the Qatar Stock Exchange to the second straight session as its key index fell below 10,500 levels.
+Domestic institutions’ strong penchant for buying Wednesday extended the bullish run on the Qatar Stock Exchange for the second straight session as its key index surpassed the 9,200 level.

 Higher than average demand, especially for Islamic stocks, Tuesday lifted the Qatar Stock Exchange by more than 26 points.